ms/buildtogether.tech/using-git/index.md

 stream of "what the hell?"  moments.
 Other distributed version control systems like [Mercurial][mercurial] are proof that this complexity and pain are unnecessary.

+So why do people keep using Git?
+The answer these days is, "Because it's the tax they have to pay in order to use [GitHub][github]."
+At the time of writing, GitHub has over 40 million users and hosts over 28 million public repositories, including those for many well-known open source projects.
+It is easily the most popular <span g="software_portal">software portal</span> in existence, and offers all of the tools a small software team needs.
+Other portals exist, such as [Bitbucket][bitbucket] and [GitLab][gitlab], but GitHub's share of the educational market is even larger than than its share of professional development.
+If you're using anything in class, you're almost certainly using it, and it's probably helping you become a better programmer
+<cite>Hsing2019</cite>.

 <div class="callout" markdown="1">